placidanomaly/HPPrimeSightReduction/README.md

 ![Observation correction data](https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/sr_input3.png)

-8. The next screen shows the actual observation data.
-If observation averaging was performed, this merely serves to confirm the computed values from the process.
+11. The next screen shows the actual observation data.
+If the observation averaging was used, this merely serves to confirm the computed values from the process.
 Otherwise, enter the values for observation time and sextant altitude.

 ![More input data](https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/sr_input4.png)

-9. The calculator will display the values for observed height *Ho*, Greenwhich Hour Angle *GHA*, declination *dec*, Local Hour Angle *LHA*, and the calculated height *Hc* of the body.
+12. The calculator will display the values for observed height *Ho*, Greenwhich Hour Angle *GHA*, declination *dec*, Local Hour Angle *LHA*, and the calculated height *Hc* of the body.
 Click **OK**

 ![Calculation results](https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/sr_output1.png)